-the GO train station, proximity to major urban centres and King Road, which represent two major Regional thoroughfares.
-A very critical barrier in creating a is a logical focal point of growth for the Township.
-It is pedestrian-oriented community will be to create more comfortable pedestrian environments which are sheltered from traffic and provide safe and clear crossings.
+thoroughfares.
+A very critical barrier in creating a more comfortable pedestrian environments which are sheltered from traffic and provide safe and clear crossings.

 It is critical that streetscape improvements, whether led by the Township, undertaken by developers or through enhancements as part of private property improvements, be completed in a coordinated manner.
 On-going maintenance and future improvements will all need to be tied together and work towards achieving a common design vision.
 The King City Village Centre Urban Design Guidelines, which contains a detailed streetscape and design strategy, represents a logical guiding document to ensure that future streetscaping improvements are undertaken in a coordinated manner and are appropriate for King City.
-At the time of the refreshing this Plan in 2021, the Township has initiated a review of the Village Centre Urban Design Guidelines, to align with the policies of the Township's Our King Official Plan.
-2019.
+At the time of the refreshing this Plan in 2021, the Township has initiated a review of the Village Centre Urban Design Guidelines, to align with the policies of the Township's Our King Official Plan, 2019.